Skip to main content

 to_numpy()

-If the tensor is not on the host, an exception is raised.
+If the buffer is not on the host, a copy will be issued.

 view()

-Return a new tensor with the given type and shape that shares the underlying memory.
+Return a new buffer with the given type and shape that shares the underlying memory.

 If the shape is not given, it will be deduced if possible, or a ValueError is raised.